WeatherMagic/thor/doc/API.md

 If month is omitted, data returned will be as filtered over a month.
 If month is specified, data points for each day will be returned.

-**Zoom level is one of a predefined set of zoom levels, these are not yet specified.**
+**Zoom level is one of a predefined set of zoom levels, it can be any rational value between 1 and a 100**

+1 returns every data point that the server has in the area requested.

+100 returns four data point in the area requested.

 All methods must be called using HTTP(S).
 Arguments can be passed as GET or POST params, or a mix.